nats-io/nats-site/content/blog/new-per-subject-discard-policy.md

 ### Using Publish as an 'Update'

-While it is outside of the scope of this blog, for completeness, it is worth mentioning that JetStream can acheive a *compare-and-append* behavior (using the `Nats-Expected-Last-Subject-Sequence` message header) which can be used to implement an equivalent to `update` in SQL.
+While it is outside of the scope of this blog, for completeness, it is worth mentioning that JetStream can achieve a *compare-and-append* behavior (using the `Nats-Expected-Last-Subject-Sequence` message header) which can be used to implement an equivalent to `update` in SQL.

 ## How does it work?